WLenhard/cNORM/cran-comments.md

 * R-hub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
 There were no ERRORs or WARNINGs, but NOTES on potentially outdated links in data descriptions.
 These are all false positives.
+In the first submission, I had wrongly used 2020 as the year.
+The error is corrected.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.